yellobyte/ESP32-DevBoards-Getting-Started/README.md

 monitor_rts = 0
 monitor_dtr = 0
 ```
-9) Switch between various built-in tables.
-A big collection of predefined tables can be found [here](https://github.com/espressif/arduino-esp32/tree/master/tools/partitions).
+9) Switch between various built-in partition tables, which gets importand when you build for a board available with various flash sizes (e.g. Board-Xyz-N4 and Board-Xyz-N8R2).
+A big collection of predefined partition tables can be found [here](https://github.com/espressif/arduino-esp32/tree/master/tools/partitions).
+Below a few examples:
 ```
-;board_build.partitions = min_spiffs.csv
-board_build.partitions = no_ota.csv
+; standard partitions for boards with 4MB Flash (or more) board_build.partitions = default.csv

+; for boards with 4MB Flash (or more) with reduced spiffs partition and bigger application partition ;board_build.partitions = min_spiffs.csv

+; for boards with 4MB Flash (or more), not OTA partition, bigger application partition ;board_build.partitions = no_ota.csv

+; standard partitions for boards with 8MB Flash (or more) ;board_build.partitions = default_8MB.csv

+; standard partitions for boards with 16MB Flash ;board_build.partitions = default_16MB.csv
 ```
-10) Your own "partitions_custom.csv" in the root of the project directory.
+10) You can even define your own partition tables.
+Copy an existing (and ideally almost matching) *.csv file into the root of your project directory, rename it to "partitions_custom.csv" and edit the partition settings as needed (e.g. size, offset).
 ```
 board_build.partitions = partitions_custom.csv
 ```